 A Homeowner’s Guide to Frozen Pipes

 Winter is upon us, and Ontario homeowners know that freezing temperatures can wreak havoc on water pipes.
-If you’ve turned on your faucet to find only a trickle or nothing coming out, you may face one of the most common winter plumbing problems: frozen pipes in the house.
+If you’ve turned on your faucet to find only a trickle or nothing coming out, you may be facing one of the most common winter plumbing problems: frozen pipes in the house.

-In Canada, water damage—including burst pipes—is the number one reason behind most home insurance claims, which can cost homeowners up to $4,200 or more in repairs.
-That’s why for people looking up “Frozen pipes, what to do?” the best answer is always prevention…or a call to a fast-responding 24/7 emergency plumber.
+In Canada, water damage, including burst pipes, is the number one cause of home insurance claims, which can cost homeowners up to $4,200 in repairs.
+That’s why, for people looking up “frozen pipes, what to do?” the best answer is always prevention, or a call to a fast-responding 24/7 emergency plumber.

 The Science Behind Frozen Pipes

-Before we discuss what to do about frozen pipes, let’s discuss the factors that drive this common winter plumbing issue.
+Before we discuss what to do about frozen pipes, let’s cover the factors that drive this common winter plumbing issue.

 What Causes Frozen Pipes?